Nelson’s eight tribes

 For Māori stone was crucial.
 Argillite, a hard, tough rock quarried around Motueka, Nelson and D’Urville Island, produced flakes suitable for cutting and filleting fish.
 Argillite adzes were used to build boats and houses.
 Other tools were made to pound, bore and scrape.
 Flint, black obsidian, quartz and pounamu (greenstone) were also important.

 Land purchases and conflict

-In 2008 the Waitangi Tribunal ruled that the Crown had breached the Treaty of Waitangi, including by failing to set aside ‘Native Tenths Reserves’ (which reserved one-tenth of land for Māori).
+In 2008 the Waitangi Tribunal ruled that the Crown had breached the Treaty of Waitangi, including by failing to set aside ‘Native Tenths Reserves’ (which reserved one-tenth of land sold for Māori).
 In 2014 the Te Tau Ihu Treaty settlement legislation was passed.